1

 How much do freight boat jobs pay per year?

-What are the key skills and qualifications needed to thrive as a Freight Boat Captain, and why are they important?
+What skills and qualifications are needed to thrive as a freight boat captain?

 To thrive as a Freight Boat Captain, you need a valid captain’s license (such as a Merchant Mariner Credential), strong navigational skills, and comprehensive knowledge of maritime regulations.
 Familiarity with GPS navigation systems, radar, radio communication equipment, and cargo management software is typically required.
 Effective leadership, decision-making under pressure, and clear communication are essential soft skills for managing crew and ensuring safe operations.
 These skills are vital for ensuring the safe, efficient, and timely transport of goods across waterways while complying with legal and safety standards.